 RBC.
-We use RBC (abbreviated as BRB in some works) [10] to build our MVBA and ACS construction.
+We use RBC (aka BRB) [11] to build our MVBA construction and our ACS construction.
 For both our MVBA and ACS, RBC dominates their communication.
 One could use any RBC constructions to instantiate them.
-In this paper, we discuss constructions using CT RBC [13] (using hashes), EFBRB [3] (information-theoretically secure), and CCBRB [3] (using hashes and online error correction coding [6]).
+In this paper, we discuss constructions using CT RBC [14] (using hashes), EFBRB [4] (IT-secure), and CCBRB [4] (using hashes and online error correction coding [7]).

-For our ACS implementation, we use CT RBC [13].
+For our ACS implementation, we use CT RBC [14].
 Internally in our MVBA implementation, we show that one can use a tailored, weaker RBC construction (using collision-resistant hashes only) to build a concretely more efficient protocol.

 RABA.
-The notion of reproposable ABA (RABA) is due to Zhang and Duan [54].
+The notion of reproposable ABA (RABA) is due to Zhang and Duan [50].
 RABA was originally proposed to solve a BKR bottleneck to allow all ABA instances to run in parallel and remove the two-subphase bottleneck.
-Later, such a primitive was used to develop a quantum secure and adaptively secure asynchronous BFT protocol without trusted setup [56], and to build an asynchronous distributed key generation protocol without random oracles or PKI [55].
+Later, such a primitive was used to develop a quantum secure and adaptively secure asynchronous BFT protocol without trusted setup [52], and to build an asynchronous distributed key generation protocol without random oracles or PKI [51].

-Zhang and Duan have argued that RABA could be useful as a general and "first-class distributed computing primitive" [54].
+Zhang and Duan have argued that RABA could be useful as a general and "first-class distributed computing primitive" [50].
 Our results bolster this point of view.

 However, the way we use RABA in this paper is fundamentally different from all these works.
-Indeed, existing protocols that use RABA in the BKR framework need to run n parallel RABA instances; in contrast, this paper only needs to run an expected constant number of RABA instances.
+Indeed, existing protocols use RABA in the BKR framework (style) and need to run n parallel RABA instances; in contrast, this paper only needs to run an expected constant number of RABA instances, thereby developing the technique of using RABA.

 MVBA.
-The notion of MVBA was introduced by Cachin, Kursawe, Petzold, and Shoup [11].
+The notion of MVBA was introduced by Cachin, Kursawe, Petzold, and Shoup [12].

-In the computational model (assuming-in addition to common coins-cryptographic tools such as threshold signatures), Abraham, Malkhi, and Spiegelman proposed an MVBA protocol [1] with $O(Ln^2 + \kappa n^2)$ communication, optimal word complexity, and the quality property, where L is the length of the input from each replica.
-Lu et al. [41] reduced the communication from $O(Ln^2 + \kappa n^2)$ to $O(Ln + \kappa n^2)$ by additionally using constant-size vector commitments [16].
+In the computational model (assuming-in addition to common coins-cryptographic tools such as threshold signatures), Abraham, Malkhi, and Spiegelman proposed an MVBA protocol [2] with $O(Ln^2 + \kappa n^2)$ communication, optimal word complexity, and the quality property, where L is the length of the input from each replica.
+Lu et al. [38] reduced the communication from $O(Ln^2 + \kappa n^2)$ to $O(Ln + \kappa n^2)$ by additionally using constant-size vector commitments [17].

-In the information-theoretic and signature-free setting, the asynchronous distributed key generation protocol by Das et al. [27] implies an MVBA, as demonstrated in a recent work [25].
-The MVBA protocols [25, 27] are information-theoretically secure (assuming information-theoretically secure common coins or Rabin dealer [50]), terminating in $O(\log n)$ time.
-In contrast, the MVBA proposed in this paper has the same message complexity as those in [25, 27], but terminates in O(1) time.
-Also, our MVBA protocol can lead to instantiations with lower communication than those from [25, 27].
+In the IT and signature-free setting, the asynchronous distributed key generation protocol by Das et al. [27] implies an MVBA, as demonstrated in a recent work [25] that recasts the agreement phase in [27] using the language of MVBA.
+The MVBA protocols [25, 27] are IT-secure (assuming IT-secure common coins) and signature-free if using IT-secure common coins, terminating in $O(\log n)$ time.
+The MVBA proposed in this paper has the same message complexity as those in [25, 27], but terminates in O(1) time.
+Also, our MVBA protocol can lead to instantiations having lower communication than those from [25, 27].

-Our MVBA protocol may also be used-possibly in a non-trivial manner-in certain (but not all) protocols in [34, 35, 53] without increasing the communication or making stronger assumptions.
+Our MVBA protocol may also be used-possibly in a non-trivial manner-in certain (but not all) protocols in [31, 32, 49] without increasing the communication or making stronger assumptions.